theramiyer/blog/content/post/2020/sushant-is-no-more.md

 Ah, Rhea!
 Did Rhea involve in black magic?
 Did she take 15 crore from his account?
 What about all the cover-ups that news channels exposed?
 The resort clincher and all?
 The lapses in probe?
 Sandip Ssingh?
 What about the ED angle?
 Are Rhea and Maharashtra government involved?
 Oh, what happened to Disha Salian?
 Was Sushant murdered by the 'Rhea Machinery'?
 Didn't the suicide theory crumble?
 It became a global movement.
 Someone who was passionate about his future could not commit suicide, right?
 Where did Dipesh Sawant go?
 How could a depressed man look so happy in those videos?
 What about the "explosive" Cooper Hospital footages?
 Did Rhea go into the Cooper mortuary?
 Sandip?
 Why did he call the ambulance driver?
 Almost nobody does that, come on!
 What about the eight hard disks and all other electronics?

 Oh, what about the drug syndicate?
 Was Rhea not giving him Canabidiol?
 Was his flatmate not involved in all those shady activities?
 The boys had come the day Disha had died and left the day Rhea had left, correct?
 Oh wait, _netas_ were also involved along with Bollywood celebrities in the "murder".
-The {{< smallcaps CBI >}} interrogated Rhea for ten hours; what came of it?
+The {{< abbr CBI >}} interrogated Rhea for ten hours; what came of it?
 Now that Miranda is in custody, will Rhea be next?
 Is the Maharashtra government targetting Kangana Ranaut for exposing the drug mafia and seeking justice for Sushant?
-The {{< smallcaps NCB >}} has arrested Rhea; she must be part of the drug racket.
+The {{< abbr NCB >}} has arrested Rhea; she must be part of the drug racket.
 What now, homicide angle again?
 Sushant's soul had a lot to say, didn't it?

 It beats me: why did we not ask the soul who separated it from the body?